 ABOUT PAUL CLARKE

-Paul Clarke is widely acknowledged as the UK’s leading communication expert about green cars.
-Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 11 years editing the site and reviewing all the leading green cars – whether they be petrol, diesel, hybrid or electric – with the aim of seeking out cars that are efficient and great to drive.
+Paul Clarke is widely acknowledged as the one of the UK’s leading communication experts about green and electric cars.
+Paul founded Green Car Guide, the UK’s original green car news site, in 2006, and has spent the last 12 years editing the site and reviewing all the leading green cars – whether they be petrol, diesel, hybrid or electric – with the aim of seeking out cars that are efficient and great to drive.

 Paul has appeared on television and on the radio as an expert about green cars and low emission vehicles, as well as speaking at a number of industry conferences.